buttheadbob/MDK-SE/Handling-configuration-and-storage.md

 ```
 Note that there should be nothing after the `=`, the whole value is defined in the section with `|`.

-Secondly it's the terminator token.
+#### The Terminator Token
 Three hyphens on a separate line will tell the parser to stop parsing, and just store the rest of the content in the MyIni's `EndContent` property.
+This will allow for at least _some_ support for other data alongside the ini.
 ```
 ---
 ```